DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-envy-and-slander.markdown

 ## Those Who Malign Others Are Projecting Their Own Insecurities and Limitations Upon Those They Envy

 <p style="text-indent:2em;">
+There is a difference between confidence and pride, sharing achievement and boasting.
 If you pay close attention, your adversaries will reveal their deepest fears cloaked in their arrogance.
 When they puff out their chest and boast, it's not confidence&mdash;it's a facade of superiority born from their own insecurities.
 This bravado is a defense mechanism, a desperate attempt to conceal their vulnerabilities.
 In truth, they are laying bare their weaknesses for all to see.
 I've yet to encounter a truly secure individual who feels the need to act in such a manner; as intelligence grows, so too does humility.
 Those who speak ill of others are merely projecting their own insecurities onto those they envy.
 As Seneca (1889) vividly illustrates in his <em>Minor Dialogues, De Tranquillitate Animi</em> (On the Tranquility of the Mind):</p>

 > hence comes the State of Mind of those who loathe their idleness, complain that they have nothing to do, and view the progress of others with the bitterest jealousy: for an unhappy sloth favours the growth of envy, and those who cannot succeed themselves wish everyone else to be ruined" (p.
 257).

 Jealousy teaches the loser to twist a man's achievements against him.
 As Greek philosopher Socrates once stated, "When the debate is lost, slander becomes the tool of the losers."
-Christ was a target of such vicious and petty jealousy and depraved ignorance.
-It metastasized to such a point that it culminated in his arrest (Matt.
+Christ was the target of such vicious jealousy and depraved ignorance, that it culminated in his arrest (Matt.
 27:18 NLT).
 As Werner von Braun (1971), the father of space science, once articulated:

 <!-- > He knew very well that the religious leaders had arrested Jesus out of envy (New Living Translation, 2015, Matt.
 27:18). -->